Brutally beaten 4-year-old Flaxmere boy is now conscious and talking

-A 4-year-old Flaxmere boy who was found brutally beaten at a Ramsey Crescent house nearly three months ago is now conscious and talking.
+A 4-year-old Flaxmere boy who was found brutally beaten at a Ramsey Cres house nearly three months ago is now conscious and talking.

-Detective Inspector Mike Foster told Hawke's Bay Today the boy still had a long road of recovery ahead of him, after being admitted to Starship hospital in late January.
+Detective Inspector Mike Foster told Hawke's Bay Today the boy still had a long road to recovery ahead of him, after being admitted to Starship hospital in late January.

 "He's still in hospital and will be for a long time," Foster said.